Free tool — runs entirely in your browser

 The Reasonable Surfer Model

 Google's Reasonable Surfer patent (US 7,716,225 — filed 2004, updated 2010) assigns different weights to links based on their probability of being clicked.
 A link in a contextually relevant paragraph carries more weight than one in a footer or sidebar.
-Our formula models this: context signals = 80%, anchor text = 20%.
+Our formula models this: the context signals carry 100% of the base score (65% paragraph + 35% page); the anchor only adjusts it by a small signed δ.

 Confirmed by the 2024 API Leak